Should I Refinance?

 - If you thinking of refinancing then you should be planning on living in your home long enough to re-coop the cost and fees of doing your refinance.

 - The best way to do this is to get a good faith estimate or consultation.
-You can get a free consultation and good faith estimate here.

 What’s your current rate?